CodeForPhilly/datahack2020/README.md

 ## Partner Organizations

-- Prevention Point
+- [Prevention Point](http://www.ppponline.org) works to improve access to and quality of health and human services for underserved and vulnerable populations
-- Health Federation of Philadelphia
+- [Health Federation of Philadelphia](http://www.healthfederation.org) works to improve access to and quality of health and human services for underserved and vulnerable populations
 - the City of Philadelphia

 ## Research Questions